mihael-tunik/nearest_stars/README.md

+## About project
 <img src="nearest_stars_Standard.svg" alt="drawing" width="100%"/>

-This repository contains the code for reproducing classic results about the stellar kinematics.
+This repository contains the code for reproducing classic result from stellar kinematics.
 Code uses HYG star database (110K stars!) in order to obtain rectangular coordinates and velocity vectors.
 Also this repository is notable example of pretty mathematics and datascience.